ufidon/java/mod4/FileIO.md

 The [Serializable](https://devdocs.io/openjdk~11/java.base/java/io/serializable) Interface
 ---
 * a marker interface without methods
-* Not all objects can be written to an output stream
+* objects that can be written to an object stream is said to be serializable
-* Objects that can be written to an object stream is said to be serializable
+  * not all objects can be written to an output stream
 * A serializable object is an instance of the java.io.Serializable interface
-  * So the class of a serializable object must implement Serializable
+  * so the class of a serializable object must implement Serializable
   * an instance of Serializable that contains non-serializable instance data fields can't be serialized
     * use the *transient* keyword to mark these data fields to tell the JVM to ignore these fields when writing the object to an object stream